-OTHER : SUBSTANCES OF INTER REST - Collected at the Treatment t Plant Substance (with units) Year Sampled Compliance Achieved MCLG Limit Highest Result Range Detected Comments Aluminum (ppm) 2022 N/A N/A 0.05 <.01 NA Mineral that occurs naturally in the soil, constituent of coagulant used in treatment Calcium (ppm) 2022 N/A N/A 9 10 NA Mineral that occurs naturally in the soil Chloride (ppm) 2022 N/A N/A 250 10.7 NA Mineral that occurs naturally in the soil, road salt, and water softeners Magnesium (ppm) 2022 N/A N/A N/A <.001 NA Mineral that occurs naturally in the soil Sodium 2022 N/A N/A N/A 8.4 NA Element that occurs naturally in water and soil, road salt, and water softeners Sulfate (ppm) 2022 N/A N/A 250 11.2 NA Mineral that occurs naturally in the soil Zinc (ppm) 2022 N/A N/A 5 <.05 0.05 to 0.71 Element that occurs naturally in the water; constituent of corrosion control additive.
+OTHER : SUBSTANCES OF INTER REST - Collected at the Treatmen t Plant Substance (with units) Year Sampled Compliance Achieved MCLG Limit1 Highest Result Range Detected Comments Aluminum (ppm) 2022 NA NA 0.05 to 0.2 0.02 NA Mineral that occurs naturally in the soil Chloride (ppm) 2022 NA NA 250 8.7 NA Mineral that occurs naturally in the soil and runoff from road deicing Iron (ppb) 2022 NA NA 300 27 0 - 27 Mineral that occurs naturally in the soil and runoff from mining operations Manganese (ppb) 2022 NA NA 50 36 0 - 36 Mineral that occurs naturally in the soil and runoff from mining operations Nickel (ppb) 2022 NA NA NA < 5.0 NA Industrial sources such as metal reclamation and production of certain alloys рН 2022 NA NA <6.5 or 8.5> 7.6 7.0 - 7.6 Acidity or basicity of water from natural sources or constituent of water treatment Total Chromium (ppb) 2022 NA NA NA <7.0 NA Industrial sources such as metal reclamation and production of certain alloys Sodium (ppm) 2 2022 NA NA NA 7.3 NA Element that occurs naturally in water and soil; road salt; water softeners Sulfate (ppm) 2022 NA NA 250 16.7 NA Mineral that occurs naturally in the soil Zinc (ppm) 2022 NA NA 5 0.3 0.0 to 0.3 Element that occurs naturally in the water; constituent of corrosion control additive

-1 - Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns.

-2 - For healthy individuals the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.
+- 1 Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns. - 2 For healthy individuals the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet. - 3 USEPA's Health Advisories are non-enforceable and provide technical guidance to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.